luniehq/cosmos-api/README.md

 const signature = signWithPrivateKey(signMessage, Buffer.from(wallet.privateKey, 'hex'));
 ```

-### Create a ready to broadcast signed transaction from a message
+### Create and sign a transaction from a message which then is ready to be broadcast

 ```
 const { signWithPrivateKey } = require('@lunie/cosmos-keys');